-V. Injury: WFT produces two types of injury.
+V. Injury: WFT produces two types of injury on nectarine.
 During the bloom period, adults and larval WFT feed in flower parts and under the shuck of stone fruits where they are protected from exposure to insecticides.
 Feeding at this time causes scars (left photo below) on the fruit surface that expand as the fruit grows.
 In apples, similar feeding habits can result in a condition called pansy spot, a russeted area surrounded by a white halo.
 As stone fruits ripen, they again become vulnerable to adult and larval WFT feeding on the fruit surface.
 The thrips feed in protected sites, such as in the stem end, the suture, under leaves and branches that contact the fruit, and between fruit.
 Feeding at this time results in silvering (right photo below), a benign surface blemish, that can be quite extensive if thrips populations are unchecked.

 VI.
 Monitoring: The first critical period to consider control of WFT is stone fruits is during pink through shuck fall.
 Blossoms should be shaken onto a yellow surface to determine the presence of WFT.
 Extension guidelines in California recommend treatment if adults infest more than 10% of the blossoms or if nymphs are present.